nmndeep/Robust-Segmentation/README.md

 <h3>Some code for semantic segmentation.</h3>

+Dependencies: PyTorch-2.0.0, torchvision-0.15.0

-- Tested for `UperNet` with `ConvNext` backbone and `PSPNet-RN50` backbone  for `ADE20K` dataset and `PASCALVOC`.
+- Tested for `UperNet` with `ConvNext` backbone  for `ADE20K` dataset and `PASCALVOC`.
-- UperNet code taken from Huggingface transformers UperNetforSegmentation.
+- UperNet code adapted from Huggingface transformers UperNetforSegmentation.
 - ConvNext code taken from the official repo.

-- Aux_head loss seems to be very important in training these models.
-- IGNORE_Label = -1.
-Currently not ignoring any pixel either for train or eval.
-- OPTIMIZER still does not have layerwise-decay scheduler like in original ConvNext.
-- update config file in `configs` as required.
-Currently only useing `ConvNext-T`
+Pass the respective config file in `configs` folder as argument.
+TRAINING:
-- `run_train.sh` runs on A100 vms, and `runner.sh` on SLURM.
+- `run_train.sh` runs on GPU VMs
+- `runner.sh` on SLURM.
 - `train.py` has the main training script.

+EVALUATION FOR SEA PIPELINE:
+	- Replace 'MODEL_PATH' in EVAL in the respective config file with the trained model.
+Run either (with config file passed as a argument).
-- `infer.py` does evaluation on standard 1.4k images of PASCALVOC `adversarial` flag makes evaluation of a PGD or just the clean model.
+	- `infer.py` does evaluation on standard 1.4k images of PASCALVOC.
+OR
-- `seg_map.py` creates images of the image-GT-output-map.
+	- 'infer_ade.py' does eval on ADE20K dataset.

+- `attack_type`: set to `apgd-larg-eps` for SEA - run with `pair`, 0,1,2,3 then pass the location of the files to 'strr' in worse_case_miou.py.
+- Run 'tools/worse_case_miou.py' for final SEA numbers.